LAST UPDATED: JULY 22, 2017

 We travelled around Hong Kong from February 20-23, 2016; it was still considered winter season and I loved it!
 Temperature was averaging on 13 degrees Celsius on our entire trip.
 I love experiencing this weather while they’re not much tourists in the city.
 I swear I didn’t line up for anything more than ten minutes for both Disneyland and Ocean Park – except for the photos with the mascots.

 SCORING CHEAP FLIGHTS

-Our plane tickets was bought four months in advanced.
-We waited for piso fares from budget airlines and when the opportunity to get it at a really low price came, we bought our tickets.
+Our plane tickets were bought four months in advanced.
+We waited for big sales from budget airlines and when the opportunity to get it at a really low price came, we bought our tickets.
 Round-trip ticket was around PHP 2000 (USD 48/ HKD300) but we decided that one of us would get the 20KG baggage for souvenirs and such so we divided that and it left us with PHP 2200 (USD 52/ HKD328) each for the flight and baggage.

 For tips to score cheap flights, check out this article.

 GOOD BUT AFFORDABLE ACCOMMODATIONS

 Next thing we did was to score ourselves a good but affordable accommodation.
 We searched through Agoda.com, Booking.com, and HostelWorld.com trying to find a good hostel with affordable price, great location, and positive reviews.
 Just do your research to get the best deal there is!
 That’s the only secret on finding cheap accommodations.
 I am really particular about having our own private bathroom, and I’m glad to be able to book at Cosmic Guest House.
 We ended up having our own private room with two double beds and private bathroom for an affordable price of PHP2587 each for a 3 nights stay!
 Read my review about Cosmic Guest House here.